dshcheung/wdi7/basic_mvc_framework.md

  3. **Controller** - Processes the user request
  4. **View** - Create content for user to see

-How it works:
+How it works (think post office):
- 1. **User** enters "www.something.com/" in the browser
+ 1. **User** enters "www.something.com/" in the browser.
+(Send a mail through post office)
- 2. **Routes** check the link and redirect to the appropriate controller. (similar to post office)
+ 2. **Routes** check the link and redirect to the appropriate controller.
+(Look at the address, and give the mail to the appropriate mail man)
- 3. **Controller** will ask the view to generate the HTML page
+ 3. **Controller** will ask the view to generate the HTML page.
+(Drive and deliver to your home)
- 4. **View** will send the HTML page to browser, and the browser will display the HTML
+ 4. **View** will send the HTML page to browser, and the browser will display the HTML.
+(Recieve and read the mail)

 <a name="tryItOut"></a>
 ##Trying It Out